Skip to main contentSkip to navigation

 Is it better to sell on WhatsApp or on Amazon and Flipkart?

 It depends on your goal.
-Amazon and Flipkart give you instant access to large buyer traffic but take 5–25% commission per sale, control the customer relationship, and make it hard to build your brand.
-A WhatsApp store charges no commission, lets you own the customer and their data, pays out faster, and converts well through conversation — but you must generate your own traffic.
+Amazon and Flipkart give you instant access to large buyer traffic but charge category-dependent commissions per sale (see each marketplace's published seller fee schedule for current rates) and generally restrict direct post-sale contact with the buyer.
+A WhatsApp store on WatEase charges no platform commission (standard Meta/WhatsApp conversation charges still apply), lets you own the customer conversation, pays out on standard gateway timelines, and converts well through conversation — but you must generate your own traffic.
 Most Indian sellers use marketplaces for discovery and a WhatsApp store for repeat, high-margin orders.

 How much commission do Amazon and Flipkart charge in India?

-Marketplace fees in India typically range from about 5% to 25% of the sale price depending on the category, plus closing/collection fees, and fulfilment and storage charges if you use their logistics.
-Returns are often borne by the seller.
+Marketplace commissions in India are category-dependent and are published in each platform's own seller fee schedule (see Amazon Seller Central's referral-fee schedule and Flipkart Seller Hub's commission/rate-card pages for current rates as of June 2026 — these change frequently, so always check the live pages).
+On top of the referral/commission percentage there are typically closing/collection fees, plus fulfilment and storage charges if you use their logistics, and returns are often borne by the seller.
 These deductions can take a meaningful slice of your margin on every order, which is why many sellers route repeat customers to their own store.

 Do I keep customer data when I sell on a marketplace?